France pays moving tribute to New Wave actor Belmondo | ExBulletin

 France pays moving tribute to New Wave actor Belmondo

-France paid tribute on Thursday to film legend Jean-Paul Belmondo whom the French president described as the Everyman nation in a solemn and touching national tribute that drew applause and tears from fans, stars and families of actors

-PARIS – France paid tribute on Thursday to film legend Jean-Paul Belmondo, whom the French president described as the ordinary man of the nation in a solemn and touching national tribute that drew applause and tears from fans, stars and the actor’s family.
+PARIS France paid tribute on Thursday to film legend Jean-Paul Belmondo, whom President Emmanuel Macron described as the ordinary man of the nation in a solemn tribute that drew applause and tears from fans, stars and the actor’s family.

-The ceremony on the site of Napoleon’s last resting place combined military pomp and precision with the emotion of adoring fans.
-Some 1,000 were allowed into the huge courtyard of the golden-domed monument, while others watched on a big screen from an outside lawn.
-Fans could also see the coffin at a special screening in the evening.
+The ceremony on the site of Napoleon’s last resting place combined military pomp and the emotion of adoring fans.
+Some 1,000 were allowed into the huge courtyard of the golden domed Invalides monument, while others watched on the big screen from an outside lawn.
+Fans could also see the coffin on a special night out.

-Jean-Paul Belmondo was part of the family, brother, cousin, uncle, attractive friend, exceptional father …
+Jean-Paul Belmondo was part of the family, a brother, a cousin, an uncle, an attractive friend, an exceptional father …

-The star of the iconic French New Wave film Breathless died Monday at the age of 88.
-His death shook the country in mourning for the man whose crooked boxer nose and racy smile made him one of the most recognizable leading men in the country.
+The star of the iconic French New Wave film Breathless died on Monday at the age of 88.
+His death shook the country in mourning for the actor whose crooked boxer’s nose and racy smile made him one of the most recognizable men in the country.

-The outpouring of grief reflected Belmondo’s leading role in the French cultural world and in its salons, where families gathered around his old films.
+Grief reflected Belmondo’s leading role in the French cultural world and in its living rooms, where families gathered to watch his old films on television.

 Telling memorable scenes, the president reviewed Belmondo’s long career over 80 films over six decades.
 The star has worked with several great French directors.
 Jean-Luc Godards’ 1960 film Breathless (A Bout de Souffle in its original French title) brought the two men lasting praise.

-For Belmondo’s family, the fame was even more.
+For his family, Belmondo was even more.
 With his constant smile and positive attitude, he is an eternal sun, his grandson, Victor, said in a tribute.
-When the sun goes down, it rises elsewhere, he says, his voice trembling at times.
-Have fun with your pals, he concluded, referring to Belmondo’s gang of friends who have passed away.
+Have fun with your buddies, he concluded, referring to Belmondo’s friends who have passed away before him.

+Hats off to the artist because he is really a guy who deserves to be there for him and that we thank him for the panache he had in all his films, said Frédéric Zamparini, 55, in a bizarre costume like the one Belmondo wore in the 1980 French film.
+Italian comedy Le Guignolo briefs and top hat with red polka dots.

+My heart sinks.
+He was our best ambassador abroad, said longtime fan Lucie Guyot-Bond.

-With drumbeats, members of the Republican Guard brought the coffin of the actor draped in a French flag into the immense courtyard of the Invalides.
-A portrait of the actor, wearing a cap, a grin and a macabre beard, watched over the ceremony, accompanied by military troops in full dress, some with swords and pom poms.
+With drumbeats, members of the Republican Guard brought the coffin of the actor draped in a French flag to the courtyard of the Invalides.
+A portrait of the actor in a cap, a smile and a graying beard stood above the ceremony, accompanied by military troops in full dress.

-Long minutes of applause erupted at the end of Macron’s moving speech, and as the coffin was released with the Republican Guard orchestra playing the well-known score Chi Mai, from Belmondo’s 1981 film The Professional .
+Prolonged applause erupted at the end of Macron’s speech, and as the coffin was released with the band playing the score Chi Mai, from Belmondo’s 1981 film The Professional.

 Farewell, Bebel, said Macron.